d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 \end{aligned}
 $$

-This accelerates the dominant operation into a matrix-matrix product $\mathbf{W} \mathbf{X}$ vs the matrix-vector products we would be exectuting if we processed one example at a time.
+This accelerates the dominant operation into a matrix-matrix product $\mathbf{W} \mathbf{X}$ vs the matrix-vector products we would be executing if we processed one example at a time.
 The softmax itself can be computed by exponentiating all entries in $\mathbf{O}$ and then normalizing them by the sum appropriately.

 ## Loss Function
 :label:`section_cross_entropy`